2 Markov Decision Processes

 latex(find_optimal_policy, id_to_latex={"policy": r"\pi"}, trim_prefixes={"mdp"})

-\begin{array}{l} \mathbf{function} \ \mathrm{find\_optimal\_policy}(\mathrm{mdp}: \mathrm{MDP}) \\ \hspace{1em} Q \gets \mathbf{0}^{H \times S \times A} \\ \hspace{1em} \pi \gets \mathbf{0}^{H \times S \times A} \\ \hspace{1em} V \gets \mathbf{0}^{H + 1 \times S} \\ \hspace{1em} \mathbf{for} \ h \in \mathrm{range} \mathopen{}\left( H - 1, -1, -1 \mathclose{}\right) \ \mathbf{do} \\ \hspace{2em} Q_{h} \gets r + P V_{h + 1} \\ \hspace{2em} \pi_{h} \gets \mathrm{jnp}.\mathrm{eye} \mathopen{}\left( S \mathclose{}\right)_{\mathrm{jnp}.\mathrm{argmax} \mathopen{}\left( Q_{h} \mathclose{}\right)} \\ \hspace{2em} V_{h} \gets \mathrm{jnp}.\mathrm{max} \mathopen{}\left( Q_{h} \mathclose{}\right) \\ \hspace{1em} \mathbf{end \ for} \\ \hspace{1em} Q \gets \mathrm{jnp}.\mathrm{stack} \mathopen{}\left( Q \mathclose{}\right) \\ \hspace{1em} \pi \gets \mathrm{jnp}.\mathrm{stack} \mathopen{}\left( \pi \mathclose{}\right) \\ \hspace{1em} V \gets \mathrm{jnp}.\mathrm{stack} \mathopen{}\left( V_{:-1} \mathclose{}\right) \\ \hspace{1em} \mathbf{return} \ \mathopen{}\left( \pi, V, Q \mathclose{}\right) \\ \mathbf{end \ function} \end{array}
+$ \[\begin{array}{l} \mathbf{function} \ \mathrm{find\_optimal\_policy}(\mathrm{mdp}: \mathrm{MDP}) \\ \hspace{1em} Q \gets \mathbf{0}^{H \times S \times A} \\ \hspace{1em} \pi \gets \mathbf{0}^{H \times S \times A} \\ \hspace{1em} V \gets \mathbf{0}^{H + 1 \times S} \\ \hspace{1em} \mathbf{for} \ h \in \mathrm{range} \mathopen{}\left( H - 1, -1, -1 \mathclose{}\right) \ \mathbf{do} \\ \hspace{2em} Q_{h} \gets r + P V_{h + 1} \\ \hspace{2em} \pi_{h} \gets \mathrm{jnp}.\mathrm{eye} \mathopen{}\left( S \mathclose{}\right)_{\mathrm{jnp}.\mathrm{argmax} \mathopen{}\left( Q_{h} \mathclose{}\right)} \\ \hspace{2em} V_{h} \gets \mathrm{jnp}.\mathrm{max} \mathopen{}\left( Q_{h} \mathclose{}\right) \\ \hspace{1em} \mathbf{end \ for} \\ \hspace{1em} Q \gets \mathrm{jnp}.\mathrm{stack} \mathopen{}\left( Q \mathclose{}\right) \\ \hspace{1em} \pi \gets \mathrm{jnp}.\mathrm{stack} \mathopen{}\left( \pi \mathclose{}\right) \\ \hspace{1em} V \gets \mathrm{jnp}.\mathrm{stack} \mathopen{}\left( V_{:-1} \mathclose{}\right) \\ \hspace{1em} \mathbf{return} \ \mathopen{}\left( \pi, V, Q \mathclose{}\right) \\ \mathbf{end \ function} \end{array}\]

-Figure 1.10: Pseudocode for the dynamic programming algorithm.
+Figure 2.10: Pseudocode for the dynamic programming algorithm.

 At each of the \(H\) timesteps, we must compute \(Q^{\star}_h\) for each of the \(|\mathcal{S}| |\mathcal{A}|\) state-action pairs.
 Each computation takes \(|\mathcal{S}|\) operations to evaluate the average value over \(s'\).
-This gives a total computation time of \(O(H \cdot |\mathcal{S}|^2 \cdot |\mathcal{A}|)\).
+Computing \(\pi^\star_h\) and \(V^\star_h\) then requires computing the value-maximizing action in each state, which is an additional \(O(|\mathcal{S}| \mathcal{A}|)\) comparisons.
+This is dominated by the earlier term, resulting in a total computation time of \(O(H \cdot |\mathcal{S}|^2 \cdot |\mathcal{A}|)\).

 Code